sortlist/jobs/README.md

 <a href="https://docs.google.com/spreadsheets/d/1DSHE0r-RVgzaNjc8wyvG7_gVVYUOCdm78fO3MajlK8s/edit#gid=0" target="_blank">The Spreadsheet </a>

 Your goal is to understand the agencies' behaviours (accounts) on Sortlist in time, per countries, and per plan type.
+## Time for the test:
+We have estimate that a **senior Data analyst** with a good SAAS knowledge should be able to do the work in 2-3 hours.
+The test is not timed, the time you will need to do the entire test will depend of your knowledge base, research & learning skills ;).

+Good luck !

 ## Hints & tips:
 1. Duplicate the Google spreadsheet